rails/actionpack-action_caching/README.md

 As of Rails 3.0, you can also pass `:expires_in` with a time interval (in seconds) to schedule expiration of the cached item.

+Finally, note that only `before_action` filters that are listed before `caches_action` will be run when serving from the cache.

 The following example depicts some of the points made above:

 ```ruby